ksyx/go-shortlink/README.md

 # A "go" short-link service with Azure AD

+This is a fork of [kellegous](https://github.com/kellegous)[ / go](https://github.com/kellegous/go) on GitHub, with Azure AD support.
+This fork does not implement this functionality on Firestore.
+You may need to change a few constants to connect to your app registration.

 ## Background
 The first time I encountered "go" links was at Google.
 Anyone on the corporate network could register a URL shortcut and it would redirect the user to the